 Historically, Philadelphia has played an important role as the place where the original 13 colonies joined together to declare independence from King George III of Great Britain.
 Today, Avildsen appreciates Philadelphia’s iconic nature, beautifully maintained old buildings and elevated bridges.
 He calls attention to Liberty Bell and Independence Hall where both the U.S. Constitution and Declaration of Independence were written, a popular site for visitors today.

-Even though it’s the fifth largest city in the U.S., Avildsen refers to scenic Philadelphia as unique, beautiful and “just the right size.”
-It’s a city where modern skyscrapers don’t dominate the landscape and when he was filming "Rocky," he said he “couldn’t have asked for a better location.”
+Even though it’s the sixth largest city in the U.S., Avildsen refers to scenic Philadelphia as unique, beautiful and “just the right size.”
+When he was filming "Rocky," he said he “couldn’t have asked for a better location.”
 To this day, a life-size statue of the fictional Rocky stands erect next to the Philadelphia Museum of Art for all to see.

 Independence Hall, where the U.S. Declaration of Independence and Constitution were adopted